Mystikil/nexus/docs/gate_system.md

 1. `Game.spawnGate(position, rank[, type])` – returns the created gate id.
 2. `Game.removeGate(id)` – immediately deletes the gate.

 Still provide `onGateBreak(gate)` and/or `onGateRemoved(gate)` functions inside `data/scripts/gate/` if you want custom logic when a gate shatters or is removed.
-Use the `GateBreakWaves` table to list which monsters should spawn for each rank.
+Customise break waves by editing the `GateBreakWaves` table for each rank.
 The `Instance` class and dungeon logic are still experimental and need to be fleshed out.

 ### Lua Hook Example